unhingingdog/react-face/README.md

 The data is an array of information about each face detected.
 These each contain the location (x & y value of the centre of the face as a value between 0 and 100, with the x value flipped), size, and detection strength for each face.

-To disable detection, set active to false:
+To disable detection, set active to false.

 `<FaceDetector active="false">`